CarlosP1806/sudoku-visualizer/README.md

 ## How to Run

-Download the files and run the following command in terminal:
+Download the files in one directory and run the following command in terminal:

 ```bash
     python3 visualizer.py
 ```

 ## Usage
 Select desired tile to place a number between 1 and 9.
-Use key '0' to delete a previously placed number.
-Try to solve the puzzle following the usual rules of Sudoku.
-To run the visualization of backtracking algorithm, press key 's'.
+When you are sure of your decision, press *enter* to verify if placed number was correct.
+If you are stuck or you just want to watch the algorithm solve the sudoku, press key *s*.

 ![Unsolved Soduku](assets/images/unsolved_sudoku.png)